nmarley/dash-docs/docs/setting-up-your-environment.md

 separately.
 Also, plugins that use remote APIs may take a long time to run if the API site is running slow.

-For a list of languages, look in the `_translations` directory.

 #### Publishing Previews

 You can publish your previews online to any static hosting service.